dangoslen/dangoslen-me-site/content/blog/my-top-takeaways-from-team-topologies.md

 Ownership doesn't mean that only one team can contribute to a codebase.
 Hardly.
 A good software organization should allow any software engineer to contribute to any project as long as it has the approval of the owners of that code, which can help alleviate bottlenecks.
 An engineer who uses a module or service provided by a different team can make the necessary changes to finish their work instead of waiting for another team's availability.
 The owning team, of course, needs to participate in code reviews or other approval processes required, but this is often much less time than writing the code itself.

-However, without oversight from a clear team of owners, such changes would likely lead to confusing and fractured codebases that are hard to maintain over time.
+However, without oversight from owners, such changes would likely lead to confusing and fractured codebases that are hard to maintain over time.
 Such "shared-source" models sound great at first but can slow any high-performing team down to halt even if the initial first few interactions seem to show a decreased cycle time for some product initiatives.
 Be really careful about this model.

 In short, just like domain boundaries and ownership, code needs the exact same treatment.
 Take an inventory of codebases that teams' interact with identify the owners.
 If there is a disagreement, work together and appoint an owner as clearly as possible.
 Keep revisiting the codebase based on who makes the most contributions or has a clear vision for the code.
 And remember: you can change the owner in the future if needed.